PhilT/arch_installer/README.md

     MACHINE=server RBENV=true bash <(curl -Ls http://goo.gl/tKEBG9)

-Take a look at the script for all the options.
+Take a look at the script for all the options and variables.

 ## Notes

 System-wide configuration files that will be modified by this script are first copied to a file with the extension .original (e.g. /etc/pacman.conf.original).

 The file system is setup with a single partition and swap file.

 The only user input is the password taken at the start to ensure the installation can complete unattended.
+Both root and user are set with the same password (you may want to change this).

 All other options are specified as env variables.